k2view-academy/K2View-Academy/articles/39_fabric_catalog/13_discovery_pipeline_settings.md

 The Discovery Pipeline screen enables the user to refine the default configuration per the project's requirements.

-A **rule** should be attached to a data platform, with several optional parameters (schema, dataset, crawler filter and override indicator) that become mandatory, based on conditions; this is described further in this article.
+A **rule** should be attached to a data platform, along with several optional parameters (schema, dataset, crawler filter and override indicator) that may become mandatory, based on conditions; this is described further in this article.

 The rules follow the following hierarchy: